 My value per point: 0.4 cents

-The Hilton Ascend Card does offer three points per dollar on everyday spend for a return of 1.2%.
-Aside from complimentary Gold status for holding the card, the Ascend Card isn’t overly compelling for everyday spend unless you’re shooting for one of the threshold bonuses, like a free weekend night after spending $15,000, or Diamond status after spending $40,000.
+The Hilton Surpass Card does offer three points per dollar on everyday spend for a return of 1.2%.
+Aside from complimentary Gold status for holding the card, the Surpass Card isn’t overly compelling for everyday spend unless you’re shooting for one of the threshold bonuses, like a free weekend night after spending $15,000, or Diamond status after spending $40,000.
 Both can be more than worthwhile (especially the free weekend night after spending $15,000, since that can be redeemed for a hotel that would cost 95,000 points per night).

 Marriott Rewards® Premier Credit Card